 Good news, Google Chrome lovers: the PicMonkey Chrome Extension and PicMonkey Chrome app offer two ways to get to your favorite photo editor faster than you can say “antidisestablishmentarianism.”

 The PicMonkey app for Google Chrome offers other neato shortcuts.
 The orange monkey icon for this one lives on Chrome’s New Tab page.
 So you can fire up the Monkey from here, instead of pinned tabs or the address bar.
 Heck, you can even edit photos right from your Gmail inbox.
-Treat yoself to the free PicMonkey app in the Chrome Web Store.
+Treat yoself to the PicMonkey app in the Chrome Web Store.

 7. Fo yo biznass